niravbhan/Pinball/README.md

 A simple pinball game created using o3-mini.

+Play the game at: https://niravbhan.github.io/Pinball/

-Just download the html file and open it in your browser.
+Or you can download the html file and open it in your browser.

 Enjoy!